 To minimise human error and mistakes in copying nutritional information and ingredients, we simply lightly edited images on the ingredients and nutrition from each products website, removing any mention of brand names.
 Below, you can see the images the dietitians were provided:

 The three dietitians refer to Product 1, Product 2 and Product 3.
 These are Soylent, Joylent, and Huel respectively.
 I have not edited these responses at all, except where I 'bolded' Claudia saying Product 1, Product 2 and Product 3 for ease of reading.

 On comparison of the nutritional content and ingredients list, product 3 stands out most impressively as a meal replacement.
 I have not tested any of these products and my observations are blind to the brand name, therefore not endorsed by myself.

-Assuming you were to have 4 sachets a day to meet a 2000 calorie target, product 1 meets the recommendations for vitamins and minerals.
+Assuming you were to have 4 sachets a day to meet a 2000kcal target, product 1 meets the recommendations for vitamins and minerals.
 However, it misses some key targets for nutrients required for a healthy and balanced diet.
 For example, total fibre from 4 sachets comes to 12g which is short of the recommended daily intake of 18g and recent publications have even recommended a daily fibre intake of 30g for adults.

 Although product 2 has a better profile for fibre and a lower sugar content than product 1, it includes gluten, dairy and lactose in its ingredients list which makes it less suitable for those with food allergies or intolerances – of which we know is on the rise.